-Graduates from the BEng (Hons) programme enter employment locally, nationally or even internationally with an industry-recognised qualification.
+Graduates from the BEng (Hons) program enter employment locally, nationally, or even internationally with an industry-recognized qualification.
 They can also choose to progress onto level 7 courses (master’s degrees), which are offered by Lancaster University and other universities nationwide.

 Degree Apprenticeship - Sellafield Ltd

-Sellafield Ltd is home to one of the most highly respected apprentice programmes in the UK.
+Sellafield Ltd is home to one of the most highly respected apprentice programs in the UK.